It was the laugh that did it.

 It was lunchtime.
 On the farm we took our main meal in the middle of the day, the hard physical labor demanded substantial re-fuelling the likes of which a sandwich or plate of cold-cuts couldn’t deliver.
 The kitchen was warm and welcoming; the stove, nestled in her alcove gently heating the bottoms of the two huge steel kettles that lived on her hotplate, circulated the aroma of a hearty cooked meal like a binding promise.
 I eyed the door to the oven suspiciously – the memory of my mother’s explosive attempt at rice pudding still vivid, the alarming BANG mid-meal the siren of a surprise gone wrong.
 I needn’t have worried.
 Today’s meal would be marked by an outburst of a different nature.

-My mother laid our plates before us, and sat down opposite me to eat.
-Quiet ensued and minutes passed as we blunted our hunger.
+My mother laid our plates before us and sat down opposite me to eat.
+Quiet ensued as we blunted our hunger.
 I watched condensation fog the inside of the window-pane behind her as I chewed and swallowed.
 Comments were exchanged but I wasn’t listening – I was thinking of exploring the mound up by the paddock and visualizing the path I would take to scale it.
 I took no notice of the adult conversation until loud laughter brought me back to the table.
 I thought I’d missed a joke but the dialogue seemed at odds with the levity.

 Oddly high-pitched and mirthless, my father smilingly cajoled my mother to confess to poisoning his food.